Table of Contents

 .
 Multiple conditions can be handled with elif

 statements.
-However, this approach can become cumbersome with numerous elif
+However, this approach can become cumbersome and confusing with numerous elif

 conditions and indentation levels.
 This is where the switch case statement provides a cleaner alternative.